TomasHubelbauer/html-responsive-table/readme.md

    -object API we have currently, but I can't make it a function, because then I couldn't derive the optimal break points taking into an account the deadspaces (see #1) and even with it being an object I have not solved that.
+4. I still don't know if it is possible for a column to resurrect.
+I was not able to come up with an edge case where just the column values would cause a column to disappear and then reappear when removing some other column made new room for it.
+   This is most likely possible to happen, but maybe only when deadspaces come into play?